Project Benefits

 - Helps South Georgian Bay retain and recruit top healthcare professionals.
 Modern infrastructure will not only replace our existing outdated and undersized facilities, it will also give our CGMH Team Members the right tools and infrastructure they need to enhance patient care in a welcoming and wellness-focused environment.

 - Builds on our strengths in rural, inter-professional education and training.
-A state-of-the-art learning centre will enable a strengthened focus on rural inter-professional education, training and research, enabling us to teach the next generation of health care professionals in a rural setting, for a rural setting.
+A state-of-the-art learning centre will enable a strengthened focus on rural inter-professional education, training and research, enabling us to develop the next generation of health care professionals in a rural setting, for a rural setting.